Meet the Texas startup that wants to decarbonize the chemical industry

 Oil and gas companies have already signed contracts and are ordering the company’s products to the tune of several million in sales.

-“It’s a nice way of funding us and funding the oil and gas industry’s demise,” says Chakrabarti of the company’s sales to its initial customers, “They give us money and allow us to go after other chemistries that would have been petroleum based… Our ultimate goal is to wipe them out.”
+“It’s a nice way of funding us and funding the oil and gas industry’s demise,” says Chakrabarti of the company’s sales to its initial customers, “They give us money and allow us to go after other chemistries that would have been petroleum-based… Our ultimate goal is to wipe them out.”